EagleGenomics-cookbooks/QualiMap/README.md

 Notes
 =====
-The file is unzip in /usr/local/QualiMap so need to run from here.
+The file is unzipped in /usr/local/qualimap_[VERSION] which contains the qulimap executable.
+A symbolic is created in /usr/local/bin to this file, which you can access as long as /usr/local/bin is in your PATH.

 Usage
 =====

 License and Authors
 ===================